 One common use of sensitivity analysis is to show the extent to which a DCF analysis varies depending on the discount rate (i.e., the WACC used).
 An expert can use sensitivity analysis to demonstrate that increasing or decreasing the WACC can have a multimillion-dollar impact on the damages calculation, with specific calculations for each option.

-There are many other input variables that can be assessed using sensitivity analysis, including the applicable interest rate, the growth rate, such as the terminal growth rate of a DCF model, profit margins, tax rates and many other inputs on which the experts might disagree.
+There are many other input variables that can be assessed using sensitivity analysis, including the applicable interest rate, the growth rate (such as the terminal growth rate of a DCF model), profit margins, tax rates and many more on which the experts might disagree.
 However, attention must be paid to whether the variables are interrelated.

 It is also possible to present the results of more complex sensitivity analyses in a matrix displaying the possible variations of the first input across the columns and the possible variations of the second input across the rows.

 Of course, like most techniques, sensitivity analysis is subject to limitations and can be misused or ineffectively deployed.
 The variations in the input variable must be reasonable for the outcome of the sensitivity analysis to have meaning.
 In some cases, parties or experts will include a sensitivity analysis with extreme or unlikely examples meant to convey the impression that the model is more sensitive to variation in output than it really is when reasonable variations in the inputs are used.
 Or, conversely, parties or experts will present sensitivity analysis with unrealistically narrow variation in the input variable in an effort to convey the opposite impression.

 Sometimes, parties or experts may structure the sensitivity analysis to leave the impression with the tribunal that the midpoint of the range is the most reasonable, but this depends on whether the variation in the input variable is equally reasonable in both directions.